SalishSeaCast/tools/analysis_tools/README.md

     * The [matplotlib](http://matplotlib.org/) library and its `pyplot` and `pylab` interfaces
     * The [`salishsea_tools.viz_tools`](http://salishsea-meopar-tools.readthedocs.org/en/latest/SalishSeaTools/salishsea-tools.html#module-viz_tools) code module
-    * Making plots appear below the code cells that create them in IPython Notebooks
+    * Making plots appear below the code cells that create them in Jupyter Notebooks
     * Figure and Axes objects
     * Plotting bathymetry depth data as 2-D pseudocolour mesh plots
     * Controlling the size and aspect ratio of plots,